-- Routine blood count & chemistry
+- Blood count & chemistry

 Many patients, when first told they have lupus find information scarce and often full of gloom.
 Until recent years, lupus was widely regarded by doctors as a rare disease - sometimes as a dire disease, involving kidney damage and a fatality rate.
 They may have advised their patients against pregnancy at all cost and issued other alarming warnings.

 However, the real prognosis is good.
-Iindeed in the majority of patients, the disease can be brought under control and many patients are able to come off most of their medication when the disease goes into remission after a few years.
+Indeed in the majority of patients, the disease can be brought under control and many patients are able to come off most of their medication when the disease goes into remission after a few years.

 With careful planning, pregnancy is usually possible, although all lupus patients will need careful monitoring during pregnancy.
 Click here to read more on pregnancy and lupus.